 As gar as we can tell, all early leggings were closed with buttons.
 We note some leggings we think from the 1930s that had buckles at the top.
 We think they were added as short pants and skirts got shorter and leggings thus had to be longer.
 And to support the longer lengths we note buckled being added at the top.
 Most of these had two buckles, but we note some with three buckles.
 They helped to keep the longer leggings up.
 At this point we notice leggings generally diaappearing, but some apprently contiued to be made in Canda (1935-40).
 Because of the hastle of buttoning and unbuttoning, we note Cana\duan leggings madde with zippers during the 1950s.

-There are several images of boys wearing leggings that have been posted on HBC coberning other topics.
+There are several images of children wearing leggings that have been posted on HBC coberning other topics.
 We have just begun to cross index them.

 A French Canadian reader writes, "I remember that the leggings I wore in the 1940s had buttons on outer side of the leg and two straps at the top to maintain the leggings upright.
 In the 50s, the buttons were replaced by a zipper.
 During this decade, leggings were really popular for both boys and girls.
 In the 60's they disappeared for children, but